awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/security_iam_resource-based-policy-examples.md

 To access the AWS Elemental MediaConnect console, you must have a policy that defines which actions you are allowed to take on MediaConnect resources in your AWS account\.
 The IAM policy below provides the following permissions:
 + The section for the `mediaconnect:List*` and `mediaconnect:Describe*` actions allow read\-only access to all resources that you create in AWS Elemental MediaConnect\.
 + The section for the `ec2:DescribeAvailabilityZones` action allows the service to obtain information about which Availability Zone the flow is in\.
 This portion of the policy is required\.
-+ The section for the `cloudwatch:GetMetricStatistics` action allows the service to obtain metrics from Amazon CloudWatch\.
++ The section for the `cloudwatch:GetMetricData` action allows the service to obtain metrics from Amazon CloudWatch\.
 This portion of the policy is required\.
 + The section for the `iam:PassRole` action allows IAM to *pass* a role to AWS Elemental MediaConnect the service to communicate with IAM in order to assume a role on behalf of the service\.
 This allows the service to assume the role later and perform actions on your behalf\.
 This portion of the policy is required\.

 ```